 The Gold personality description is characterized by its preference and ability toward organizing, structuring, and planning.
 The Gold term is derived from True Color’s International and has been around since the 1980s.
 This personality is associated with the MBTI ESTJ, ESFJ, ISTJ, and ISFJ.

 Variety is okay, but they approach it a bit more cautiously than other temperaments.
-In fact, they likely would prefer to keep things the same and make calculated changes over time improving what exists rather than just make knee-jerk changes.
+In fact, they likely would prefer to keep things the same and make calculated changes over time, improving what exists rather than just making knee-jerk changes.

 You can fix it…really.

 When you see life, you see the chaos within it.
 I think it’s a given that you can see the “cracks” so they can be fixed.
 Usually, you’re the one doing the repair because you’re super good at organizing and seeing how things should flow.
 You can likely look at something and know where things should go to maximize the space.
 You have a strong spatial intelligence built right into your personality.
 Cool, huh?

 You are also an AMAZING leader!
 Sometimes, they may call you bossy, but you’re just getting things done.
 The Gold personality has the ability to set priorities.

 If this is you, that’s why you’re an excellent list maker.